-Irish Folklore: Show Your Love of Ireland by Telling Legendary Irish Stories!
+Irish Folklore and Fairy Tales: Show Your Love of Ireland by Sharing Irish Legends!

-There are many famous characters and images in Irish folklore, legends and fairy tales.
+There are many famous characters and images in Irish folklore and fairy tales.
 Reading and telling these stories is one great way of expressing your love of Irish heritage.

 Fiddling Irishman.
 Image by Paul Sherman.
 WCClipart.com.